Inderjeetdev/-realtime-chat-go-react/README.md

 To setup "reactjs" language use this tutorial: https://ziscom.in/learn-reactjs/

-Backend folder has "go" language installed in it.
+"backend" folder has "go" language installed in it.

-Frontend folder has "reactjs" language installed in it.
+"frontend" folder has "reactjs" language installed in it.

 Both These folders must be in main project folder.